(reading time: 1 hour)

 “The only real problem I’ve ever had is because of you!” he roared.
 “At least part of you was in the one that did this to me, and I’ll settle for partial vengeance!”

 “It was just a theory!”
 Mixomir shouted, waving its hands.
-It didn’t get to keep its hands, as Rob’s attacks forced it to switch to weapons it was more comfortable with; the stony arms cracked and sank under the watery membrane, becoming debris-spiked whips.
+It didn’t get to keep those hands, as Rob’s attacks forced it to switch to weapons it was more comfortable with; the stony arms cracked and sank under the watery membrane, becoming debris-spiked whips.
 Its strikes were not meant to kill, but Rob dodged them all the same.
 He charged again, spinning the gown as fast as he could.
 A bubble from his next strike, the gown hit the ground and slowed.
 We didn’t miscalculate.
 No matter!
 We can’t let him get away!

 The fight continued around the curve of the drain, Rob matching every word out of Mixomir’s mouth with a grunt and a swing.
 The creature had to be lying about its peaceful intentions; it was far too skilled in combat for it to have never fought folk before.
 For every gravitation-defying bonepicking maneuver the Captain produced, Mixomir had one where its gelatinous inner form was able to bend out of the way.